-Theme NO. Initiatives Priority TU6.4 Establish a Designer Food Cluster.
-Medium TU6.5 Investigate opportunities for short-stay courses.
-Medium TU6.6 Ensure that the timing of job creation aligns with residential growth.
-High TU6.7 Prepare a strategy for the promotion of Tuakau for residents and visitors, that also acknowledges the Very high changing demographics within the community. g.i TU6.8 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
+Theme NO. Initiatives Priority TU6.7 Prepare a strategy for the promotion of Tuakau for living and visiting.
+High TU6.8 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
 High TU6.9 Identify if, how much, and where, possible additional employment land for retail development is needed beyond the zoning in the Proposed District Plan.
 High Transport TU7.1 Provide advocacy for the widening of existing, and / or the construction of new, road connections to SH1.
-High TU7.2 Create a Park and Ride for public transport.
-High Infrastructure TU8.1 Build public toilets. Тор
+High TU7.2 Refer to the District-wide initiatives for the promotion of passenger transport services, including opportunities for commuters.
+Refer TU7.3 Create a Park and Ride for public transport.
+Medium Infrastructure TU8.1 Build public toilets.
+Medium TU8.2 Resolve waste water and water reticulation issues (refer to District-wide proposals).
+Refer